hyper-ui/core/API.md

 ##### this

-The `this` pointers will be set to the virtual node instance.
+The `this` pointers will be bound to the virtual node instance.

 ##### props